Michael Wright (Australian footballer)

 Michael Wright (born 6 October 1959) is a former Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).

-Wright was versatile key position player, recruited from Oakleigh Districts, the same club his brother Stephen started out at.
+Wright was a versatile key-position player, recruited from Oakleigh Districts, the same club his brother Stephen started out at.
 Their father Jack holds the most games played record with the Box Hill Football Club.

-He first played in the 1978 VFL season and in his second game, against Fitzroy at Junction Oval, he kicked five behinds, but only one goal.
-Despite starting as a forward he was often as a full-back by South Melbourne and he had his most productive season in 1979 with 17 appearances.
+He first played in the 1978 VFL season.
+In his second game, against Fitzroy at Junction Oval, he kicked five behinds but only one goal.
+Despite starting as a forward, he was often as a full-back by South Melbourne and he had his most productive season in 1979 with 17 appearances.
 He played some good football from centre half-forward in 1980 and in a win over Footscray took nine marks and had 21 disposals.

 In 1981 he was involved in a three-way trade, which resulted in him joining SANFL club Central District.
-North Melbourne player Maurice Boyse was Wright's replacement and North received Peter Jonas from Central District.
+North Melbourne player Maurice Boyse was Wright's replacement, and North received Peter Jonas from Central District.

 As a forward, he was a regular fixture in the Central District team but after a pay dispute in 1984 left the club for North Adelaide.

+He is the brother of Stephen Wright.